 Desi cow ghee can be kept covered on the kitchen shelf.
 It does not need

 refrigeration.
 Care needs to be taken to ensure that water doesn’t enter the container.
 The spoon dipped into this container should be completely dry.
 The entry of even a single droplet of water into this container is likely to create conditions for bacteria to grow, which will spoil the ghee.

 Yes, totally.
-Ghee regulates cholesterol by increasing contribution of lipids towards metabolism.
-Cut back on packaged products like biscuits and avoid alcohol not ghee.
+Ghee regulates cholesterol by increasing the contribution of lipids towards metabolism.
+Cut back on packaged products like biscuits and avoid alcohol, not ghee.
 Ghee is safe.

 Yes, essential fatty acids like the one found in ghee help accelerate fat loss and even help regulate blood sugars (reduce risk of obesity related diseases).

 We cook in Ghee, do we need to add extra tsp on top of that?

 That choice would be yours.
 Ensure that you are getting around 3-6 tsp of ghee per day/ per person.
 The key is that ghee should enhance the flavour of food and not mask it.

 We cook in oil, can we add ghee on top before eating?